AbeBuckRobotics/BatStateUTNEU-Future-Engineers-2024/README.md

 ## Recent Updates of the Documentation

 ### November 29, 2024 (Friday)

+* Updated [<i>Source Code</i>](https://github.com/AbeBuck/BSU-Spartan-Team_FE-2024/tree/main/Source%20Code) which includes the latest program of the robot during the Day 2 Official Runs of the International Competition.
+The team managed to get the maximum score in both Open and Obstacle Challenge Rounds.

+### November 28, 2024 (Thursday)

 * Added [<i>4.2.
 Starting Button Mechanism</i>](#42-starting-button-mechanism) in [<i>Chapter 4: Engineering Factor</i>](#4-engineering-factor) explaning the mechanism the team developed for their robot after the Day 1 of the International competition.
-* Updated [<i>Source Code</i>](https://github.com/AbeBuck/BSU-Spartan-Team_FE-2024/tree/main/Source%20Code) which includes the program of the robot including its movements and obstacle recognition.
+* Updated [<i>Source Code</i>](https://github.com/AbeBuck/BSU-Spartan-Team_FE-2024/tree/main/Source%20Code) which includes the latest program of the robot during the Day 1 Practice Time of the International competition.

 ***